nealalan/LAB-AWS_webserver_via_terraform/README.md

 ## [nealalan.github.io](https://nealalan.github.io)/[LAB-AWS_webserver_via_terraform](https://nealalan.github.io/LAB-AWS_webserver_via_terraform)

 # Project Goal
-- Stay security minded by restricting network access and creating a secure web server.
-- Create a secure web server within the free tier of AWS.
+- Use the free tier of AWS.
 - Fully automate the creation of a Virtual Private Cloud and all necessary components.
-- Automate, as much as possible, the installation and configuration of an NGINX webserver.
+- Automate, as much as possible, the installation and configuration of the webserver.
+- Be security minded by restricting network access and creating a secure web server.
 - Pull the website source data from github.
-- Note: Installing a quality file editor such as [Atom](https://atom.io/) is highly recommended!

 # Project Files
 You should have a good understanding of the files involved and the filesystem used on your computer and the webserver.
-I will go more in depth in the below sections on where these files come from and how to edit them.

-## This repo ~~contains two~~ use to contain two files:
+Also you will need to know how to edit the files.
+I am using `atom` in my examples, but you can replace if with `code` is you use VisualStudio Code.

+## Terraform Files
-- vpc.tf - a consolidated terraform file (infrastructure as code) to create a VPC, associated components and an EC2 Ubuntu instance in a Public Subnet - __This is now broken down into multiple _tf_ files__
+\*.tf - terraform files (infrastructure as code) to create a VPC, infrastructure components and an Ubuntu webserver in a Public Subnet
-  - best practice is to separate out the terraform components into sections, but this worked out well for me to have it in one file
+- The best practice is to separate out the terraform components into sections
 - I can see a good practice in storing the variables in a separate .tf file - which is what terraform recommends

+## Shell Script File
-- [install.sh](https://github.com/nealalan/tf-201812-nealalan.com/blob/master/install.sh) - shell script to configure the Ubuntu instance to configure NGINX web server with secure websites (https)
+- [install.sh](https://github.com/nealalan/tf-nealalan.com/blob/master/install.sh) - shell script to configure the NGINX web server with secure websites (https)
-  - website are automatically pulled from git repos for respective sites

-## Your system (computer and webserver)
-- ~/ - your home folder on both your computer (if using a Mac or Linux based system)
-  - Mine, on my Mac is /home/neal/ and on the Ubuntu webserver it is /home/ubuntu/)
-  - The tilde is just a shortcut to the default location of all of your files.
-If you type the commande "cd" you will always be returned to the home folder.
-- ~/Projects/ - where your projects should be located, including the scripts you pull down

-## 'Hidden' files the system uses
+## Your system and 'Hidden' files the system uses
 You will need to understand what these files are and be able to edit these files
+- ~/ - your home folder on both your computer (if using a Mac or Linux based system).
+On my Mac it is /home/neal/ and on the Ubuntu webserver it is /home/ubuntu
 - ~/.ssh/web-site.pem - Private key for you only.
 Good idea to store a copy in your pwd mgr.
 - ~/.ssh/web-site-pub-key.pem - Public key so you can connect to your server.
-  - This is stored on AWS and in Ubuntu.
+This is stored on AWS and in Ubuntu.
-- ~/.ssh/known_hosts - System file that stores a key fingerprint
-  - If you delete and recreate the same instance many times, you'll have to remove 'offending' records from here
+- ~/.ssh/known_hosts - System file that stores a key fingerprint.
+(Note: If you delete and recreate the same instance many times, you'll have to remove 'offending' records from here.)
-- ~/.aws/credentials - the file that will store your automated AWS keys and secret keys
+- ~/.aws/credentials - File that will store your automated AWS keys and secret keys.

 # Section 1 - [AWS Account](https://aws.amazon.com/) Setup.
 ![](https://github.com/nealalan/LAB-AWS_webserver_via_terraform/blob/master/images/AWSfreetier.png?raw=true)
 - If you have a .edu email address you can sign up for an educational account.
 No credit card required!
-Keep this forever!
-- You will have to enter a credit card, but will still be given "free tier" credit.
-  - Don't worry, if you have a major mishap and some charges, AWS will be nice enough to credit you.
+- You must enter a credit card to create an account, but will still be given "free tier" credit.
+It is very easy to go out of the free tier!
+If you have a mishap and charges you, support might credit you.
+Ask nicely.
-  - But you'll want a credit card on file if you decide to buy a domain name(s) and use Route 53.
 - Now, create your AWS root account!

 ## Billing